5 Benefits of Gentle Sleep Training

 5 Benefits of Sleep Training

 What is sleep training you ask?
 Sleep training is helping to teach your baby the skills they need to fall asleep independently and put themselves back to sleep if they wake up in the middle of the night.
+Essentially it’s helping your baby learn to fall asleep.
 Don’t worry, It’s not putting your baby down and leaving the room, letting them cry for hours!
 Sleep training can be as simple as setting up a consistent bedtime routine and putting your baby in their crib at bedtime to start out.
-There are many different sleep training techniques that range from the ferber method (basically the cry it out method) to sitting in their room and periodically soothing them as they fall asleep.
+There are many different sleep training techniques that range from the Ferber method (basically the cry it out method) to sitting in their room and periodically soothing them as they fall asleep.

 1. Lower Household Stress